ac08/andrewcircelli/content/blog/enthusiastic-apis/index.md

   [...]
 ```

 This is pretty introductory stuff here.
-But it is the basis of learning API management.
-Here, I send off an ajax (HTML) GET request to a predefined endpoint (Sportsdata.io API).
+But it is the basis of interacting with a third party API.
+Here, I send off an ajax HTML GET request to a predefined endpoint (Sportsdata.io API).
 "With ajax, web applications can send and retrieve data from a server asynchronously without interfering with the display and behavior of the existing page" **wikipedia**

 So when the page loads, it calls out to this endpoint requesting some data from the service's underlying database.
 And _time stops_ until a response is returned from the API.
 The returned data is captured in our variable _response_.
 And with some niffty JavaScript, I can pin down the fields I am looking for and push them to an array for further processing on the front-end.